mirisuzanne/teacupgorilla/content/adjectives.rst

 Adjectives
 ==========

-**Teacup Gorilla** are petite & deadly ground-dwelling apes that inhabit the china shops of Denver with angular riffs, twisted stories, and obtuse stomping.
+**Teacup Gorilla** are a petite & deadly ground-dwelling band that inhabits the china shops of Denver with angular riffs, twisted stories, and obtuse stomping.